A. Nebuchadnezzar's dream.

 ii.
 Since the fall of the Roman Empire, there has never been a world-dominating empire equal to Rome.
 Many have tried - the Huns, Islam, the so-called Holy Roman Empire, Napoleon, Hitler, Stalin - but none have succeeded.
 Each of these had amazing power and influence, but nothing compared to that of the Roman Empire.
 The Roman Empire, in some form or another, will be revived under the leadership of the final fallen dictator, the Antichrist.

 iii.
-It broke in pieces the iron, the bronze, the clay, the silver, and the gold: This describes a single, decisive event that shatters the image representing the glory of man's rule on earth.
-Since the Church or the gospel have not, in a single decisive event, shattered the reign of human kingdoms, this event is still in the future.
+It broke in pieces the iron, the bronze, the clay, the silver, and the gold: This described a single, decisive event that shattered the image representing the glory of man's rule on earth.
+Since the Church or the Gospel have not, in a single decisive event, shattered the reign of human kingdoms, this event is still in the future.

 iv.
 This isn't the gradual salvation of the world by the church; "Smashing is not salvation.
 Crushing is not conversion.
 Destroying is not delivering nor is pulverizing the same as purification."
 (Heslop)

-vii.
-Therefore, the final superpower of the world is thought to be a “revival” of the Roman Empire, a continuation of the image.
+vi.
+Therefore, the final superpower of the world is thought to be a revival of the Roman Empire, a continuation of this image.
 This will be the final world empire that the returning Jesus will conquer over.

 e.
 The kingdom shall be partly strong and partly fragile: This final world empire will be according to the nature of clay mixed with iron.
 It will have more the image of true strength than the substance of strength.

 i.
-As a whole, the image accurately represents human power and empire.
-The image seems invincible, but is actually unstable at its base.
-No wonder one blow to the foundation can topple the whole thing!
+As a whole, the image accurately represented human power and empire.
+The image seems invincible, but it was actually unstable at its base.
+Therefore one blow to the foundation could topple the whole thing.

 iii.
 Some 40 years from this, Daniel had a vision describing the same succession of empires.
 Daniel saw it from God's perspective, and Nebuchadnezzar saw it from man's perspective.
 Nebuchadnezzar saw these empires as an impressive image; Daniel saw them as fierce beasts.

 f.
-The dream is certain, and its interpretation is sure: This wasn't Daniel guessing or thinking - this was God announcing the future.
+The dream is certain, and its interpretation is sure: Daniel didn't guess or analyze.
+Through him God announced the future.
 The only reason that God can predict history is because he can control it.